Product and Furniture Design BA(Hons)

 Why choose this course?

-This course is concerned with the development of the creative professional practice, technological knowledge and theoretical understanding necessary for careers in product and furniture design.
-Strong emphasis is placed upon gaining and developing skills in the creative, intelligent and sustainable application of current and emerging materials, technologies and processes.
+This course is concerned with developing the creative professional practice, technological knowledge and theoretical understanding necessary for careers in product and furniture design.
+Strong emphasis is placed on gaining and developing skills in the creative, intelligent and sustainable application of current and emerging materials, technologies and processes

 Student Harry talks about studying the Product & Furniture Design BA(Hons):